key developments within the fifth money laundering directive

 There are several major updates that distinguish 5MLD from 4MLD, with the first clarifying the definition of a Politically Exposed Person (PEP).

 By virtue of their positions, PEPs are more susceptible to corruption, given their government role and influence.
 Corruption is a predicate crime to money laundering, and financial institutions have to conduct enhanced due diligence on their PEP customers due to this increased risk.

 Previously, there was no clear definition of a PEP – for example, while the Mayor of London is a PEP, what about the Lord Mayor?
 How about a Mayor of a small village in Spain?
-To achieve some level of consistency, member states will now need to maintain a list of prominent public functions that Obliged Entities (OE) – institutions that are required to comply with the Money Laundering Directives – like financial organisations, can then use to develop their due diligence procedures.
+To achieve some level of consistency, member states will now need to maintain a list of prominent public functions that Obliged Entities (OE) – institutions that are required to comply with the Money Laundering Directives – like financial organizations, can then use to develop their due diligence procedures.